putguigz/CityWeather/README.md

 The 2 A.P.Is used are both part of the same provider.
 They are free and great to use, and can be found at https://open-meteo.com/.
 No API key is required and the doc is plain simple.
 Easy.

-To make my site run, I consume 2 A.P.Is :
+To make my app run, I consume 2 A.P.Is :

 1. *Open-Meteo* **GeoCoding API**, that allows me to convert a city name into latitude and longitude datas.
 2. *Open-Meteo* **WeatherForecast API**, that will use my previously acquired datas of latitude and longitude to obtains meteo metrics for the next 7 days.